 Scott Berry is President and a Senior Statistical Scientist at Berry Consultants, LLC.
 He earned his MS and PhD in statistics from Carnegie Mellon University and was an Assistant Professor at Texas A&M University before co-founding Berry Consultants in 2000.
 He has led Berry Consultants to be widely regarded as the premier Bayesian consulting company in the world.
 Since 2000, he has been involved in the design of hundreds of Bayesian adaptive clinical trials of pharmaceuticals and medical devices and has become an opinion leader in the field of Bayesian adaptive clinical trials.
 Some of these trials have been groundbreaking trial designs, setting new standards for innovation and flexibility in trial design.
 These include the trials supporting the first fully Bayesian approval by the center for drug evaluation of the United States FDA (Pravastatin-Aspirin combination) and the statistical design for Time Magazine’s #2 Medical Breakthrough of 2007 (Veridex’s GeneSearch BLN Assay).

 He is a primary designer of commercial software used in the simulation and construction of innovative Bayesian adaptive designs.
-The software is licensed to 25% of the top 20 pharmaceutical companies in the US.
-The software package, FACTS (Fixed and Adaptive Clinical Trial Simulator), jointly marketed by Berry Consultants and Tessella® is the most powerful adaptive design clinical trial simulation tool available and has been constructed using his innovative programs and design ideas.
+The software is licensed to 40% of the top 25 pharmaceutical companies in the world.
+The software package, FACTS (Fixed and Adaptive Clinical Trial Simulator), is the most powerful adaptive design clinical trial simulation tool available and has been constructed using his innovative programs and design ideas.